Map Loading... Scroll Down

 • Any obligation for support arising out of a prior marriage.

-• The duration of the marriage and the age and physical and mental health of both parties.
+• The marriage’s duration, age, and physical and mental health of both parties.

-• The need of a parent with custody of children of the marriage to occupy or own the marital residence and to use or own its household effects.
+• The need for a parent with custody of the marriage’s children to occupy or own the marital residence and to use or own its household effects.

 • The expectation of pension, retirement, or other deferred compensation rights that are not marital property.